Energy-Efficient Federated Edge Learning with Streaming Data: A Lyapunov Optimization Approach: Dynamic Scheduling and Resource Allocation Algorithm

 \subsection{Scheduling Phase: Determine $\Pi^*(t)$ and $f_k^*(t)$}

 Before local training, the server needs to make decisions on which devices can participate in the current round of training and which CPU frequency should be allocated for computing local model updates.
 To handle the constraints \eqref{eq:const2}, \eqref{eq:const4}, and \eqref{eq:const5} concerning unknown channel state information $g_k(t)$ and resource allocation decisions $P_k(t)$ and $\rho_k(t)$, the following measures are taken: \begin{itemize} \item Set $P_k(t)=P_k^{\max}$.
-Since \eqref{obj:minDPP} increases with $P_k(t)$, minimizing an upper bound on \eqref{obj:minDPP} provides a sub-optimal solution of (P1).\footnote{See Appendix \ref{sec:pf_increaseP} for the proof of the increasing property.} \item Set $\rho_k(t)=1/\zeta$ such that \eqref{eq:const5} is satisfied, where $\zeta$ is the number of scheduled devices. \item Define a surrogate rate function
+Since \eqref{obj:minDPP} increases with $P_k(t)$, minimizing an upper bound on \eqref{obj:minDPP} provides a sub-optimal solution of (P1).\footnote{See Appendix \ref{sec:pf_increaseP} for the proof.} \item Set $\rho_k(t)=1/\zeta$ such that \eqref{eq:const5} is satisfied, where $\zeta$ is the number of scheduled devices. \item Define a surrogate rate function

 which will be inserted into \eqref{eq:Tt} to compute device latency $T_k(t)$ and check if the constraint in \eqref{eq:const4} is satisfied.
 This function is obtained by considering $\mathbb{E}[|g_k(t)|^2]=\beta_k$ and applying a scaling factor $\gamma\leq 1$.
-A lower value of $\gamma$ reserves more time for the update transmission. \end{itemize} Then, (P1) is re-arranged as
+A lower value of $\gamma$ underestimates the actual achievable rate during the transmission phase, thus reserving more time for update transmission. \end{itemize} Then, (P1) is re-arranged as

 Since the objective increases with $f_k(t)$, and \eqref{ieq:ltc_const} gives a lower bound on $f_k(t)$, we obtain the optimal CPU frequency as